Items necessary to file a Private Adoption/Pre-Placement:

 - A Delaware County Probate Court Adoption Assessor will be assigned to your case to perform a home study as determined by the Court;

-- The base court cost deposit is one thousand four hundred ninety-three dollars ($1,493.00); this amount includes the cost of a birth certificate; and
+- The initial court cost deposit is one thousand four hundred thirty-three dollars ($1,433.00); and

-- the base cost deposit for each additional child is one hundred seventy-five ($175.00).
+- the initial cost deposit for each additional child is one hundred seventy-five ($135.00).

 - Complete the Probate Forms listed below.